A Review of the Best Pulse Oximeters for Hospitals

 • Price: $69

-• Display: This has a bright multicolored OLED screen that displays large digits.
+• Display: This pulse oximeter has a bright multicolored OLED screen that displays large digits.

-• Battery: It uses 2 AAA batteries that can last up to 6 months.
+• Battery: It uses 2 AAA batteries lasting up to 6 months.

 • It’s fast, lightweight, and easy to use.